 Is there a live dinosaur in the Congo?

 Growing up, I have always loved the subject of Dinosaurs.
-Maybe it is because my Dad was nick-named “Dr. Dino,” or the fact that he taught and talked about them incessantly.
-Regardless of how I became so interested, any time an opportunity to look for new dinosaurs comes up, it piques my curiosity.
+So any time an opportunity to look for new dinosaurs comes up, it piques my curiosity.

 Well last fall, we let you know of an opportunity to support William Gibbons’ trip to the Congo in search of the elusive Mokele-mbembes.
 For those of you who participated in this endeavor to find living dinosaurs, we thank you.
 Mr. Gibbons sent us the following report of his group’s expedition in the Congo of Africa and I’d like to share it with you.